rutgerklamer/ProgrammingChallenges/README.md

 I've mainly used rosetta code for the challenges but I didn't always follow the specifications since I thought they were stupid or unnecessary.

+I started this repo using only C++ but that got boring quite quickly, So I've decided to add more languages to the list

 Here is a list given in the order in which I made them

 | Challenge | C++ | Javascript |